shaimaa-hshalaby/Angular_Guide/00-Angular Introduction/README.md

 # Setup Hello World Angular Application

-To create, build, and serve a new, basic Angular project on a development server, go to the parent directory of your new workspace use the following commands:
+To create, build, and serve a new, basic Angular project on a development server, go to the parent directory of your new workspace and use the following commands:
 ```
 ng new my-first-project
 cd my-first-project